urbit/urbit/pkg/hs/urbit-proto/baupla.md

 that would be shared between other work items, or would need to be done in a forward-thinking way which anticipates these items.

-So while it may be useful to prototype 1-4 separately in the context of a more simply typed hoon prototype (i.e. no wetness, no dependent types) as practice and to confirm my ideas, my current thinking is that after the prototypes have been succesful, 1-5 should be implemented in one batch in a putative hoon 139.
+So while it may be useful to prototype 1-3 separately in the context of a more simply typed hoon prototype (i.e. no wetness, no dependent types) as practice and to confirm my ideas, my current thinking is that after the prototypes have been succesful, 1-4 should be implemented in one batch in a putative hoon 139.
-Collection runes can go in separately.
 Aura nesting reform can also probably go in separately, but given how small a change it is, I would prefer not to burn a Kelven number on it.

 ## Aura nesting reform.